-If you identify with habits like people-pleasing, perfectionism, overthinking, overgiving and over-responsibility, odds are you’ve found self-care challenging at times.
-You might feel as if you’re behind, that you have to get it right if you want to become the person you think you will be if you do, or find trying things out difficult and guilt-inducing.
+If you identify with habits like people pleasing, perfectionism, overthinking, overgiving and over-responsibility, odds are you’ve found self-care challenging at times.
+You might feel as if you’re ‘behind’, that you have to get it ‘right’ if you want to become your idealised self, or find trying things out difficult and guilt-inducing.

 In this week’s episode of The Baggage Reclaim Sessions, I talk about why self-care can be a source of anxiety and pressure and share some tips to get into a healthier relationship with your self-care exploration.
 Note: I’m going on my summer break, so the next episode will come out on September 10th.

 5 key topics in this episode

 - If our idea of self-care reflects our idealised self and we’re being self-critical, we have unrealistic expectations.
 We’ll put unnecessary pressure on our self-work and suck the joy and curiosity out of things.

 - Learning about self-care off of the back of a difficult and painful period can make us fearful of not ‘keeping up’ in case we experience anxiety or low feelings again.
 As a result, our routine might feel like it was our salvation.
 There can be fear of not meticulously following it in case it has a domino effect.
 In turn, this creates further anxiety and confusion.